Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 For the full Law360 article, click here

-Raymond M. Brown and Rachel E. Simon of Pashman Stein Walder Hayden were quoted in the “Justice Matters” column on Reuters in the article, “Newark Asks U.S. Supreme Court to address the ‘elephant in the room’. “
+Raymond M. Brown and Rachel E. Simon of Pashman Stein were quoted in the “Justice Matters” column on Reuters in the article, “Newark Asks U.S. Supreme Court to address the ‘elephant in the room’. “

 "We were particularly struck that the court seemed to avoid the elephant in the room," said Rachel Simon, a lawyer at Pashman Stein representing Newark in the petition, along with Kenyatta Stewart of Newark Corporation Counsel.
 "The decision seems like a particularly tortured (instance of) statutory interpretation to avoid dealing with the real important questions."